Grant of Maternity leave

 (A) For Teachers

-(B) For Educational Psychologists and Primary School Assistant Social Work Officers
+(B) For Educational Psychologists, School-based Speech Therapists, Primary School Assistant Social Work Officers and School Executive Officers

-Educational psychologists and Primary School Assistant Social Work Officers shall enjoy such benefits as teachers with regard to sick leave, special tuberculosis leave and paternity leave. (updated on 1 September 2018)
+Female educational psychologists, school-based speech therapists, Primary School Assistant Social Work Officers and school executive officers shall enjoy such benefits as female teachers with regard to maternity leave, where applicable. (updated on 1 September 2019)